 Closing the Campus

-The decision to close the University campus for an emergency, including inclement weather, will be made by the University President or, in their absence, the presiding University officer, in consultation with the Vice President for Technology and Security, successor, or designee.
+The decision to close the University campus for an emergency, including inclement weather, will be made by the University President or, in their absence, the presiding University officer, in consultation with the Chair of the Emergency Management Team, successor, or designee.

-At off-campus centers, the decision to close the center will be made by the on-site director or presiding officer, in consultation with the University President or presiding officer and Vice President for Technology and Security, successor, or designee.
+At off-campus centers, the decision to close the center will be made by the on-site director or presiding officer, in consultation with the University President or presiding officer and Chair of the Emergency Management Team, successor, or designee.

 A decision to close the University campus should be coordinated with all other campuses that have employees or students in the same geographic area.
 At a minimum, notification to close the campus should be communicated to all partner institutions at centers or to other SDBOR institutions within a 100 mile radius.

 Emergency closings should be continuously re-evaluated during the day so regular business can resume as soon as possible.
-The media and local radio stations should again be used to communicate the decision to reopen.
+The media and local radio stations should be used to communicate the decision to reopen.

-Campus closings may occur for reasons articulated in SDBOR Policy 4:40, including emergencies where law enforcement prohibits travel; the facility is damaged or destroyed due to an emergency; an emergency has made an office or function non-essential; law enforcement, Safety and Security, or the Department of Public Safety deems the campus a danger and orders evacuation; or inclement weather jeopardizes individual safety and it is determined too dangerous to allow commuting to campus.
+Campus closings may occur for reasons articulated in SDBOR Policy 4:40, including emergencies where law enforcement prohibits travel; the facility is damaged or destroyed due to an emergency; an emergency has made an office or function non-essential; law enforcement, Emergency Management Team, or the Department of Public Safety deems the campus a danger and orders evacuation; or inclement weather jeopardizes individual safety and it is determined too dangerous to allow commuting to campus.

 Class Cancellation